-C. Presentation: 20%
+D. Panel Discussion: 20%

-Each student will make a 5-7 minute presentation which could be either an extempore oral presentation, or a panel discussion as decided by the tutor.
-Students will be assigned topics related to his/her subject, programme, or an evidence-based subject of their interest.
-This assessment will be divided into two components: one pre-presentation meeting and the final presentation.
-Students will meet the tutor to update on the process, confer on the direction of the presentation, and set goals if applicable in the pre-presentation will be out of 15%.
-The assessments will be based on Extempore Speech Rubric for extempore presentation and Panel Discussion Rubric for panel discussion.
+Each student will speak for 5-7 minutes in a panel discussion.
+Students will be assigned topics related to their discipline, or an evidence-based subject of their interest.
+This assessment will be divided into two components: one pre-discussion meeting and the final panel discussion.
+In the pre-discussion meeting, students will meet the tutor to update on the progress, confer on the direction of the presentation, and set goals if applicable.

+The pre-discussion meeting will be evaluated on 3% and the final panel discussion will on 17%.